 Well, if you’re in Washington state, Oregon, Colorado, and Alaska.

 Well, these are the four states in which adult-use cannabis is completely legal and regulated.
-So, ironically, if you buy in these four states, or from companies based in these four states, you can be assured that your CBD product…actually contains CBD.
+So, ironically, if you buy in these four states, or from companies operating in these four states, you can be assurance that your CBD product…actually contains CBD.

 It’s kind of strange, isn’t it?
 Not that we’re complaining.

-You can be absolutely sure that the CBD content claimed is the actual CBD content in the bottle because products sold from licensed cannabis retail stores have to pass state-mandated lab tests for purity and potency.
-Otherwise, they can get seized.
+You can be sure that the CBD content claimed is the actual CBD content in the bottle because products sold from licensed cannabis retail stores have to pass state-mandated lab tests for purity and potency.
+Otherwise, they can are seizable.

 Outside these four states, you have to put your faith in the retailer not to pull your leg.
 Also, you have to put your faith in them to not speak with an unfair generosity regarding their product.